moj-analytical-services/rpackage_training/README.md

 Amend the DESCRIPTION file of your package, specifically the:
 - Title PLACEHOLDER - example title
 - Authors@R - make yourself author and maintainer and add Crown Copyright as the copyright holder
-- Description (e.g. Create a minimal statistical bulletin showing the number of crimes in each year) (save the file)
+- Description PLACEHOLDER - example description.
+(save the file)

 Add {usethis} and {devtools} to Suggests